Showing posts with label lifelong learning. Show all posts

 - Torres, Rosa María, De educación a aprendizaje: De Lifelong Education a Lifelong Learning, Blog

-From Lifelong Education to Lifelong Learning
+Lifelong Education and Lifelong Learning are different concepts

 Rosa María Torres